 I just want to talk about Decorating…

 Ok, so it has come to my attention that the world is full of bad news.
 I know, most of you were probably already aware, but I am so focused on making the world beautiful, one room at a time, that I can be hyper-focused on just that.
-After all, that’s what my clients pay me for.
+After all, that’s what my interior design clients pay me for.

 But in a world so full of bad news, I just want to talk about decorating.
 Today’s Topic – Mountain Living